jerryliu2005/getdata-007-project/README.md

 5. run source("run_analysis.R")
 6. The final result data set is stored in the R object "data2."
 Also there is a tab-delimited text file "data.txt" created in the current directory.

+The final "data2" object is a data.frame with 180 rows x 68 columns dimension.
+The 180 observation is a combination from 30 subjects and each of the 6 activities.
+The first column is the "Subject".
+The second column is the "Activity."
+All following columns are averages of each selected mean and standard deviation variables from the raw data.

-The CodeBook.md fiel is a code book that describes the variables, the data, and any transformations the "run_analysis.R" performed to clean up the data.
+The CodeBook.md file is a code book that describes the variables, the data, and any transformations the "run_analysis.R" performed to clean up the data.

 To reuse the cleaned data in the future you can simply read in the data using the command: data<-read.table("data.txt", header=TRUE, check.names=F, sep="\t")